ngtr6788/cohere-htn/README.md

 As undergraduate students in computer science and engineering, we often find ourselves tediously scanning scholary articles.
 To streamline this process, we decided to use Cohere's NLP API to help us find what we are searching for.

 # Product Overview
 In order to search through the document, the user enters keywords related to a topic/concept/event/etc. Instead of individually using CRTL+F to find instances of these words, the NLP model extracts meaning from the cluster of keywords and furthermore searches the document for the same meaning within the text.
-Using parsers, we are able to locate and return the 3 most likey page numbers to be refereneced.
+Using parsers, we are able to locate and return the 3 most likely page numbers to be referenced.
 This process is done through a simple user interface that lets the user input a path to the pdf file of the article and the keywords they are searching for.

 <img width= "700" height = "300" src= "https://user-images.githubusercontent.com/106715980/190882390-d4e8f456-807d-4b12-8fc1-909fca31a6f1.png">